wakeupmegeh/odin-recipes/README.md

 And this little green bit at the side that shows me the new bits that    haven't been committed, that's very nice
 Anyway I'm rambling now -- time to make a real genuine website!
 Practicing Git commit messages here...
 Is this how you do a multi-line Git commit message..?
+Is this better??